aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 - **[Optional]** The deployment steps shown below is through AWS Console, if the user prefers to use AWS CLI for CFN deployment install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### Operating System
-In this sample code deployment we are using Linux operating system for Cloud9 EC2 instance and Amazon Aurora Postgresql instance.
+In this sample code deployment we are using Linux operating system for Cloud9 EC2 instance and Amazon Aurora PostgreSQL instance.

 ## Deployment Steps